SumoLogic/sumologic-documentation/docs/send-data/data-enrichment.md

 Once you have a created a Lookup Table, there are several search operators you can use to access it:

-* You can use the [lookup operator](/docs/search/search-query-language/search-operators/lookup) to enrich your log data with contextual information from the Lookup Table.
+* Use the [lookup operator](/docs/search/search-query-language/search-operators/lookup) to enrich your log data with contextual information from the Lookup Table.
-* You can use the [lookupContains](/docs/search/search-query-language/search-operators/lookupcontains) operator to see whether a key exists in a Lookup Table.
+* Use the [lookupContains](/docs/search/search-query-language/search-operators/lookupcontains) operator to see whether a key exists in a Lookup Table.
-* You can use the [cat](/docs/search/search-query-language/search-operators/cat) operator to list the contents of a Lookup Table.
+* Use the [cat](/docs/search/search-query-language/search-operators/cat) operator to list the contents of a Lookup Table.
-* You can use the can [save operator](/docs/search/search-query-language/search-operators/save) to update the contents of an existing Lookup Table.
+* Use the [save operator](/docs/search/search-query-language/search-operators/save) to update the contents of an existing Lookup Table.